-The term 'Office of Price Administration' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Office of Price Administration' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Office of Price Administration was a Federal agency created under the Office for Emergency Management within the U.S. Federal government.
 It was established by Executive Order number 8875 back on August 28th of 1941.
 The purposes of this OPA were initially to help keep a reign on the prices of rents and essential goods following the beginning of the American involvement in the Second World War.

 It was then-President Franklin D. Roosevelt who dusted off the thirty year old Advisory Commission to World War I Council on National Defense beginning on May 29th of 1940.
 His goal was to involve both the divisions of Price Stabilization and Consumer Protection.
 These he merged together into the Office of Price Administration and Civilian Supply, known by its acronym OPACS under the auspices of the Office for Emergency Management utilizing Executive Order number 8734 on April 11th of 1941.
 As a result of this move, he transferred civil supply functions over to the Office of Production Management.